awsdocs/amazon-cloudsearch-developer-guide/doc_source/preparing-data.md

 Group documents into *batches* before you upload them\.
 Continuously uploading batches that consist of only one document has a huge, negative impact on the speed at which Amazon CloudSearch can process your updates\.
 Instead, create batches that are as close to the limit as possible and upload them less frequently\.
 For more information on maximum batch size and upload frequency, see [Understanding Amazon CloudSearch Limits](limits.md)\.
 A domain's document and search endpoints remain the same for the life of the domain\.
 You should cache the endpoints rather than retrieving them before every upload or search request\.
 Querying the Amazon CloudSearch configuration service by calling `aws cloudsearch describe-domains` or `DescribeDomains` before every request will likely result in your requests being throttled\.

 You create document batches to describe the data that you want to make searchable\.
 When you send document batches to a domain, the data is indexed automatically according to the domain's indexing options\.
-The command line tools and Amazon CloudSearch console can automatically generate document batches from a variety of source documents\.
+The Amazon CloudSearch console can automatically generate document batches from a variety of source documents\.

 A document batch is a collection of add and delete operations that represent the documents you want to add, update, or delete from your domain\.
 Batches can be described in either JSON or XML\.
 See [Understanding Amazon CloudSearch Limits](limits.md) for maximum batch size and document size\.